 Let’s get this party started!
 These funky fresh speakers feature Live Sound, a sonic presentation supposedly suited to outdoor gatherings.
-With the XB31 and XB41 models, there's also light-up panels that you can customise in terms of colour and, er, flashiness, via the Sony Fiestable app.
+The XB31 and XB41 models also have light-up panels that you can customise in terms of colour and, er, flashiness, via the Sony Fiestable app.

 The Party Booster function isn’t everyone’s cup of tea, perhaps, but if grabbing hold of the unit and tapping (or whacking, for a louder response) it on any of its sides to produce 15 different, customisable percussive sounds as the music plays seems like a fun idea, the XB21, XB31 and XB41 all offer this feature.

 If we're partying, let's have it large.
 The XB41 has dual 58mm drivers and weighs in at 1.5kg.
 It's also the heaviest of the three models above on lighting features, with speaker lights that illuminate to the beat of your music, two flashing strobes just outside of those and that colour-change line light.

 It promises to keep going for 24 hours, is water and dust-proof and has a built-in grip to make dropping it on your toe while dancing a rarity.